Thoughts and impressions of happenings in the world of PowerPoint and presentations, continuously updated since 2003.

 Tagged as: Ezine, Indezine, News, PowerPoint

-Learn how to change one shape to another in PowerPoint 365 for Windows.
+Learn how to find out the length of a slanted (diagonal) line in PowerPoint 365 for Windows.

 Filed Under: